BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 With all of the settings above, and an image dataset of 8 images, I find that the model tends to become well-trained somewhere between 100-120 training steps.
 To that end, I normally set `Max steps` to `150`.

-For `Save an image to log directory every N steps, 0 to disable` and `Save a copy of embedding to log directory every N steps, 0 to disable`, I usually set these to `Save an image` to `5`, and `Save a copy of embedding` to `1`.
+For `Save an image to log directory every N steps, 0 to disable` and `Save a copy of embedding to log directory every N steps, 0 to disable`, I usually set `Save an image` to `5`, and `Save a copy of embedding` to `1`.
 Setting `image` to `5` asks SD to generate a "how am I doing?" image every five steps, so that you can visualize if it is definitely learning.
 Setting `embedding` to `1` means that you have "marker" embeddings for every step of the generation process, giving more precise scope for picking just the right "Goldilocks" iteration.

 ### Training options